xbeat/Machine-Learning/README.md

 Python strings are sequences of characters, enclosed in single or double quotes.
 They are immutable, meaning their contents cannot be changed after creation.
 Strings are versatile and essential for text manipulation in Python.

+## Mastering Deep Learning with PyTorch

+PyTorch Fundamentals - Tensors and Operations

+PyTorch's fundamental building block is the tensor, a multi-dimensional array optimized for deep learning computations.
+Understanding tensor operations, including creation, manipulation, and mathematical transformations, is essential for developing neural networks efficiently using PyTorch's dynamic computation capabilities.

 ## Types of Hypotheses Null and Alternative

 Types of Hypotheses